ankushnettt/boxwise-django-assignment/README.md

 ## Known limitations
 This is a simplified version, not a true 3D bin-packing solver.
-- Each product is checked against the box individually, and the total volume is checked as a second filter.
-Some awkward combinations of shapes can pass both checks and still not pack physically.
 - Only one box per order is recommended.
 Orders that would need to be split across several boxes get no recommendation.
 - No padding, stacking limits or fragile-item rules are modelled.